AD | review

 Set in open countryside near the coast, the Outchester cottages are made up of 8 units which house between 2 and 6 people.
 With path links leading to Ross Beach you can from there enjoy three miles of golden sands with views of Holy Island, the Farne Islands and Bamburgh Castle.

 Without a doubt David – the caretaker/gardener – is fantastic at his job as the thing that immediately stands out about the cottage complex is just how lush and well tended it is.
-There is a communal grass courtyard out the front of the cottages is beautiful and is in addition to the private garden given to each cottage.
-Trust me when I say that there is no better place to enjoy a hot cup of team on a beautiful morning.
+There is a communal grass courtyard out the front of the cottages which is beautiful and each cottage also has its own private garden.
+Trust me when I say that there is no better place to enjoy a hot cup of tea on a beautiful morning.

-Where we were in Curlew Cottage we were at the back of the U-shaped buildings which means that we also had direct access to a rather wonderful strip of grass and trees which felt nothing short of an idyllic little orchard.
+Curlew Cottage is set at the back of the U-shaped buildings complex, which means that we also had direct access to a rather wonderful strip of grass and trees which felt nothing short of an idyllic little orchard.
 The kids had the best time exploring it.

 A LITTLE LOOK INSIDE